Hen-Mateus/Hen-Mateus/README.md

 ## About
-🎓 Final-Year Technology and Design Multimedia Student | Aspiring Full Stack Developer | Creative Designer 🎨
+🎓 Final-Year Technology and Design Multimedia Student | Aspiring Full Stack Developer 🌐

 🏛️ Studying: Bachelor in Technology and Design Multimedia at ESTGV, Viseu